 In 1969, UAH acquired the book and journal collection of the space publicist Willy Ley (1906-1969).
 Originally a paleontologist, Ley was one of the founders of the German Society for Space Travel, and was one of Dr. Wernher von Braun's first mentors in rocket research.

-The Ley collection includes science-fact materials, in particular works in English, German, Russian, French, and Italian, many of them early imprints (perhaps the oldest is 1529), focusing on works by and about pioneers such as Tsiolkovsky, Oberth, and Goddard, and holding many works by Ley, von Braun, and Ordway.
+The Ley collection includes science fiction materials, works in many languages, early imprints, works by and about pioneers such as Tsiolkovsky, Oberth, and Goddard, and works by Ley, von Braun, and Ordway.

 Dr. Stuhlinger, who became an American citizen on April 14, 1955, came to the United States in 1946 under the auspices of the Ordnance Corps, U. S. Army.
 He conducted research and development work in connection with guided missiles at Ft.
 Bliss, Texas, and assisted in high altitude research firings of captured V-2’s at White Sands Proving Ground, New Mexico.